acrolinx/acrolinx-coding-guidance/topics/integration-points.md

     + That's the standard for all integrations in stand-alone application.
       Technically it's quite similar to [Interactive Direct (Sidebar)](#interactive-direct-sidebar).
 * Connection: Direct, the integration must be able to reach the Acrolinx Platform.
-* Authentication (No special handling is required on integration side):
+* Authentication (No special handling is required on the integration side):
     + Acrolinx authentication,
     + External Authentication,
     + Federate Authentication